TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorhanasystemdbnotrunning.md

 # UserErrorHANASystemDBNotRunning

 <!--issueDescription-->
-We have identified that your backup operation failed because SYSTEMDB for SAP HANA instance is not in running state.
+We have identified that your backup operation failed because SYSTEMDB for SAP HANA instance is not in running state
 <!--/issueDescription-->

 ## **Recommended Steps**

 - Ensure SystemDB for the SAP HANA instance is in running state.
-Start the SAP HANA system by running the command '***HDB start***' as the sidadm user and retry the operation.
+Start the SAP HANA system by running the command `HDB start` as the *sidadm* user and retry the operation
-- After executing the 'HDB start' command check if the process state of each service for the DB is healthy using the below command.<br>
- *sapcontrol -nr \<instance number> function GetProcessList"*
+- After executing the `HDB start` command check if the process state of each service for the DB is healthy using the command `sapcontrol -nr \<instance number> function GetProcessList`